astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment update

 Updates the IAM role for a Deployment.
-Used only for Deployments hosted on AWS.
+This is used only for Deployments hosted on Amazon EKS.

-[Needs elaboration]

 ### Usage: